 Write a final research report

-This submission is not required at all science and engineering fairs, but some do require it, especially in the upper divisions.
-High school students should consider completing one to provide the SARSEF judges with supplemental information and to allow the student to apply for additional competitions.
+Some science and engineering fairs require a research paper submission, especially in the upper divisions.
+While not required at the SARSEF Regional Fair, high school students should consider completing one to provide the SARSEF judges with supplemental information and to allow the student to apply for additional competitions.

 The final research paper is a in-depth written report describing the student’s thinking and curiosity leading to the original research question or problem, including relevant background information that led to their experimental design.
 They will incorporate their methods and results from their lab notebook to demonstrate how they went about investigating the phenomenon or problem.
 It should be roughly 4-10 pages long.